eager-hun/frontend-setup/README.md

 If all went well, Browsersync should immediately open a new tab in your default browser with the page.

+### Adding Modernizr build

+The modernizr build is not part of this package, therefore some functionality will not be available until it is added.

+The `source/libs-custom/modernizr-readme.txt` offers help on how it can be added.

 ## If you are new to node.js and npm: